 - dropping in some interesting verbs - futz or grok, for example

 Consider reading aloud to hear how your content sounds.
-Does it sound natural?
+Is it natural?
 Are the sentences punchy and encouraging?
 Great!
-Then think about how you can lay out some other strategies as well.
+Then think about how you can bring in some other strategies as well.

 To take things a step further, consider pushing the voice.
 Add an analogy or metaphor.
 Metaphors are helpful for explaining complex ideas and the data shows that engineers use them a lot.
 Get a little creative with language.
 Inject a use case with a little more detail.
 You can even humble brag about New Relic products in a way that’s fun and obviously tongue in cheek.
 If you’re working with an SME, enlist their help in coming up with particularly apt analogies.

 Intros and overview pages are a great place for pushing voice a little more:

 - Readers are in the right mindset for something a little unusual (unusual for tech writing that is—we’re not saying go full James Joyce or Doctor Suess here).
 These readers are looking to learn about a product or feature, rather than solve an urgent problem.